upcvqa/final/report.md

 We tried to improve the metrics by adding `dropout` layers between the fully connected layers of the classifier and batch normalization but the accuracy peaked around 25% and didn´t get better, even if the model was trained for more epochs.
 A quick analysis of the dataset showed it was highly inbalanced, with answers 1, 2 and 3 outnumbering the others alltogether.
-We used a weighted loss using 1/freq(annotation) to see what was the impact on the accuracy
+We used a weighted loss using #annotations/freq(annotation) to see what was the impact on the accuracy.
+The result was:

 | Metric | Value |
 | ----------- | ----------- |